SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

     ![Screenshot of the report designer.](./Images/E2-T7-S2.png)

-3. Click on **Continue** for adding data to the default semantic model.
+3. Click on **Continue** to add data to the default semantic model.

     ![](./Images/E2-T7-S3.png)